Daniel Suárez grabs historic NASCAR Cup Series win at Sonoma

 “It’s crazy,” Suárez said.
 “I have so many thoughts in my head right now.
 It’s been a rough journey in the Cup Series, and these guys believed in me.
 I have a lot of people to thank in Mexico.
 My family, they never gave up on me.
 A lot of people did, but they didn’t.
 I’m just happy we were able to make it work.”

-Suárez’s team partied wildly when it was over, even pulling out a celebratory piñata shaped like a taco.
-The piñata was requested by Suárez for whenever he got his first win and clinched a spot in the playoffs — and he celebrated by punching a hole through it with his fist.
+Suárez’s team partied wildly when it was over, even pulling out a celebratory piñata requested by Suárez for whenever he got his first win and clinched a spot in the playoffs.

-“They believed in me since Day One,” Suárez said of his team. “(We’ve got) all the people, all the resources to make it happen.”

-Suárez then addressed his fans briefly in Spanish, saying: “This is the first one of many.”

 Suárez, who won the Xfinity Series championship in 2016, is the fifth foreign-born driver to win a Cup Series race.
 He joins Colombia’s Juan Pablo Montoya, Australia’s Marcos Ambrose, Canada’s Earl Ross and Italian-born American Mario Andretti.